ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/client-api/session/querying/facets-and-dynamic-aggregation.markdown

-﻿# Migration : How to Migrate Facets and Dynamic Aggregation from 3.x
+# Migration: How to Migrate Facets and Dynamic Aggregation from 3.x

 Facets and Dynamic Aggregation have been merged into a single feature and are now a part of [RQL](../../../../indexes/querying/what-is-rql).